tailcallhq/tailcallhq.github.io/blog/api-strategy-2024-08-13.md

 Example: Amazon's API-first approach has allowed them to transform from an e-commerce company to a diverse technology giant, offering services like AWS that power a significant portion of the internet.

-## III.
+## II.
 The Challenges of API Management

 While APIs offer numerous benefits, they also present several challenges: